Documentation Index

 Create the Cluster

-) will be configured to point to the new cluster, and kubeconfig
+Once the above finishes successfully, your talosconfig (~/.talos/config) will be configured to point to the new cluster, and kubeconfig will be

-downloaded and merged into default kubectl config location (~/.kube/config
+downloaded and merged into default kubectl config location (~/.kube/config).

 Cluster provisioning process can be optimized with registry pull-through caches.